supreethr23/dp-300-database-administrator/Instructions/Labs/11-deploy-azure-database-using-template.md

 1. When deployment has completed, select **Go to resource group**.
 You'll be taken to your Azure Resource Group, which contains a randomly named **SQL Server** resource created by the deployment.

     ![Picture 3](../images/dp300-lab11-img3.png)

+   You've just seen how, with a single click on an Azure Resource Manager template link, you can easily create both an Azure SQL server and database.

     > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
-    1. Click the (...) icon located at the upper right corner of the lab guide section and navigate to the Lab Validation Page.
+    > - Click the (...) icon located at the upper right corner of the lab guide section and navigate to the Lab Validation Page.
-    2. Hit the Validate button for the corresponding task.
+    > - Hit the Validate button for the corresponding task.
-    3. If you receive a success message, you can proceed to the next task.
+    > - If you receive a success message, you can proceed to the next task.
 If not, carefully read the error message and retry the step, following the instructions in the lab guide.
-    4. If you need any assistance, please contact us at labs-support@spektrasystems.com.
+    > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

 You've just seen how, with a single click on an Azure Resource Manager template link, you can easily create both an Azure SQL server and database.

+### Review
+In this lab, you have completed:
+- Explore Azure Resource Manager template

+## You have successfully completed the lab